COVID-19 Information

 Face coverings are currently not required on campus (indoors or outdoors).
 However, the College supports the wearing of face coverings to individual comfort level and the choice to wear one should be respected and supported.

-Students and employees with symptoms can be tested at the Student Health Center, local testing sites, and can obtain free at-home COVID-19 testing kits provided by the U.S. government, which can be ordered online.
+Students with symptoms can be tested at the Student Health Center and can obtain free at-home COVID-19 testing kits provided by the U.S. government, which can be ordered online.

 Students: Students experiencing COVID-19 symptoms can be tested at the Student Health Center.
 Students who test positive for COVID-19 should report their positive test results (if obtained elsewhere) by emailing and will need to follow isolation guidelines: